hughbien/thyme/README.md

 set -g status-right '#(cat /path/to/thyme-status)'
 ```

 Custom options can be added via the `[options.*]` group.
-The example below adds a `-t` option for
+The today example below adds a `-t` option
-opening a todo today file.
+for opening a todo today file.
+The hello example echos to STDOUT.

 ```toml
 [options.today]